Pennsylvania District Attorney’s Association releases ‘Best Practices on Body-Worn Cameras’

 "So every single time the officer is using the body worn camera in a uniform way,' said Dauphin County District Attorney Fran Chardo, "So that they have an encounter with an individual, they're not making a decision whether or not to turn it on on this encounter or not in another encounter."

 Body camera technology is something only a few agencies are using, including Harrisburg City and Carlisle Police Departments.
-Before the release of these guidelines, Charo says police departments have reached out asking questions on body camera usage.
+Before the release of these guidelines, Chardo says police departments have reached out asking questions on body camera usage.

 "Making sure that they're complying with the law,' said Chardo.
 "When can they turn on the camera?
 When do they have to turn off the camera?"